brian-carroll/elm_c_wasm/docs/wrapper.md

+### Summary

+- The JS runtime calls the Wasm `update` function through the wrapper.
+- `update` makes some calls to JS Kernel functions, but these calls are deferred using thunks.
+- When `update` returns a `( Model, Cmd Msg )` to the wrapper, it gets decoded to JavaScript values that the runtime can understand.
+- Any thunks in the `Cmd Msg` get evaluated by the wrapper
+  - It recognises a Kernel thunk by the fact that it has `max_values=65535`
+  - It uses the `evaluator` field to look up the appropriate JS function in the generated array.
+  - It then decodes any of the arguments held in the `Closure` and applies them to the JS Kernel function.
+  - This process is repeated recursively.
+(Some of the arguments in the `Closure` may also be thunks.)
+- The JS version of the `( Model, Cmd Msg )` tuple is then passed back to the JS runtime, which will treat it as it would in any other Elm program.
+It can't tell the difference!

 ## Known issues

 ### Int / Float ambiguity

-If the Elm runtime passes a JavaScript `number` to the app through the WebAssembly wrapper, the wrapper can't accurately detect whether it's supposed to be an `Int` or a `Float` in Elm.
+If the wrapper receives a JavaScript `number` from the JS runtime, it can't accurately detect whether it's supposed to be an `Int` or a `Float` in Elm.
 JavaScript doesn't make any distinction between the two.
 Currently I don't have a reliable solution for this!

 For the moment, I'm "making do" with an unsafe temporary workaround.
-The wrapper checks for _whole_ numbers and assumes they should be written to Wasm as `Int`.
-But this does the wrong thing for `Float` values that happen to be round numbers!
+The current iteration of the wrapper checks for _whole_ numbers and assumes they should be written to Wasm as `Int`.
+But this can go wrong for `Float` values that happen to be round numbers!

 I can see two possible solutions